-On Sunday May 7th 2017, Europe will once more awake to the sound of bird song, thanks to a collaboration between RTÉ and EBU members.
+On Sunday May 7th 2017, Europe once more awoke to the sound of bird song, thanks to a collaboration between RTÉ and EBU members.

 The Dawn Chorus has become a radio phenomenon in Ireland.
 Every spring, for more than two decades now, Derek Mooney and his Mooney Goes Wild team on RTÉ Radio 1 have broadcast the sounds of early morning birdsong into homes across the country.
-Following on from the huge success of the multi-award winning European Dawn Chorus programme in 2016 (scooping the Rose D'Or for European Radio Event Of The Year and national PPI Radio Award for Innovation), RTÉ will once more team up with broadcasters and bird experts across Europe to bring listeners the exquisite sound and expert analysis of this beautiful birdsong.
+Following on from the huge success of the multi-award winning European Dawn Chorus programme in 2016 (scooping the Rose D'Or for European Radio Event Of The Year and national PPI Radio Award for Innovation), RTÉ once more teamed up with broadcasters and bird experts across Europe to bring listeners the exquisite sound and expert analysis of this beautiful birdsong.